ISM Policy Implementation & Python Automation

 Policy Architecture & State Machine Definition

-An ISM policy is a declarative JSON document that defines states, ordered actions, and conditional transitions.
-The ISM daemon evaluates these conditions on a background job scheduler controlled by plugins.index_state_management.job_interval (default 5 minutes).
-Each state executes sequentially, moving from default_state through defined phases until terminal conditions are met.
-Understanding the Phase Transition Logic is critical for preventing indices from stalling in intermediate states or triggering premature rollovers during ingestion spikes.
-Production policies must enforce explicit failure handling, idempotent actions, and deterministic metadata updates.
+An ISM policy is a declarative JSON document that defines a default_state, an ordered list of states, the actions inside each state, and the conditional transitions that advance an index from one state to the next.
+The ISM daemon evaluates these conditions on a background job scheduler controlled by plugins.index_state_management.job_interval (default 5 minutes), executing an action only when its transition condition is satisfied against live index metadata.
+Each managed index walks from default_state through the defined phases until a terminal state is reached.
+Understanding the Phase Transition Logic is critical for preventing indices from stalling in intermediate states or firing premature rollovers during ingestion spikes — production policies must enforce explicit failure handling, idempotent actions, and deterministic metadata updates.

 {